ahazem/ruby-conf-18-notes/day-2/live-mob-refactoring.md

 Not scripted, volunteers will help doing mob refactoring live.

+Moderator explains mobbing:

-Explains mobbing: really effective tool for getting people on the same page, not necessairly write code and finish tasks.
+> "A really effective tool for getting people on the same page, not necessairly write code and finish tasks."

-Different ways to do mobbing:
+There are different ways to do mobbing.

+Moderator approach:

-- Person typing doesn't contribute anything other than typing.
+  - The person typing doesn't contribute anything other than typing.
-- Helpful having someone not typing, not participating, sort of just coordinating.
+  - Helpful having someone not typing, not participating, sort of just coordinating (her).

 Explains poker dice.